mcwhittemore/sunlight-congress-api/README.md

 	sca.votes().fields("year", "chamber") //returns the YEAR and CHAMBER fields from votes

 #### order(field, [direction])

+Overloadeds options provided for objects and arrays, see below for examples.

 Provides control over the ordering of results.
 This is vital to pagination returns.

-	sca.votes().order("year", "desc"); //orders the result of votes by year from newest to oldest
+	//orders the result of votes by year from newest to oldest sca.votes().order("year", "desc");

-If you want to multiorder a call, use the order function twice.

-	//orders the results by chamber from a to z and then by year from newest to oldest. sca.votes().order("chamber", "asc").order("year");

 * field: which field to sort by.
 * direction: how to direct.
 Two options, desc and asc.
 Defaults to desc.

+If you want to multiorder a call, use the order function twice or use one of the overloaded options.

+	//orders the results by chamber from a to z and then by year from newest to oldest. sca.votes().order("chamber", "asc").order("year");

+	//add multiple at once with a single call sca.votes().order(["year", "desc"], ["chamber", "desc"]);
+	sca.votes().order({field:"year", direction:"asc"}, {field:"chamber", direction:"asc"});

 #### call(success, [failure])